markusheimerl/imitate/README.md

 # imitation
-Implementation of machine learning a quadcoptor controller through imitation
+Implementation of a learned quadcoptor controller through imitation learning